surfiniaburger/api-go/README.md

 ## Book keeping REST API in Go

+### Description
+ library API project is a Go-based application designed to manage a digital library.
+It supports book creation, updates, deletion, and retrieval with JWT authentication for both users and admins.
+The API allows users to search books, post reviews, view reviews, and add books to their favorites list.
+Admins can manage the library by adding or removing books and reviews.
+The project also integrates Elasticsearch for enhanced book search functionality and uses MySQL as the primary database, with routes built using the Gorilla Mux router.

 ### Installation

 Open a PowerShell terminal (version 5.1 or later) and from the PS C:\> prompt, run: